Research Paper

 Abstract

 Where do America’s arts institutions concentrate, and what determines which communities have them?
-We link 60,643 arts organizations identified in IRS filings to Census American Community Survey data at the ZIP Code Tabulation Area (ZCTA) level and find that the conventional framing — wealthy areas attract the arts — obscures a more fundamental pattern.
+We link 60,643 arts organizations identified in IRS filings to Census American Community Survey data at the ZIP Code Tabulation Area (ZCTA) level, of which 26,681 (44%) matched to ZCTA-level Census data, and find that the conventional framing—wealthy areas attract the arts—obscures a more fundamental pattern.
 Population density, not household income, is the primary predictor of arts institution density, explaining 66% of variation in a log-linear model compared with income’s modest incremental contribution.

 Key Findings